 The Beautiful Rocks of Hyderabad

-The second reason is that the rock is not lifeless, a rock is shelter to hundred of plants and animal species and provides nesting place to birds, reptiles, insects and beautiful flowers look at you from the small crevices of the rocks.
+The second reason is that the rock is not lifeless, a rock is shelter to hundred of plants and animal species and provides a nesting place for birds, reptiles, insects, and beautiful flowers look at you from the small crevices of the rocks.
 I have myself photographed various birds like Bulbul, Peacocks, Wagtails, Indian Robin, Cattle egret, Greater Coucal, Sunbirds, Beaters, Kingfishers, Black Winged kites etc. in the various rocks and lakes like Peerancheru around Hyderabad.
-Also spotted but still to be photographed by me are the Hare, mongoose, monitor lizards etc at various places.
+Also spotted but still to be photographed by me are the Hare, mongoose, various lizards including the large monitor lizards etc at various places.

 The rocks also have their own beauty and various rocks in Hyderabad are identified by their shapes like the toad rock and mother and baby rock near the Peerancheru lake, or this turtle rock that I clicked at Durgam Cheruvu on a trip with GHAC nature.

 Yesterday GHAC and Society To Save Rocks organized a competition come awareness event called Rockathon.
 I visited the same with my younger one to click some pictures.
 I reached the venue in the morning but due to viral could not get up.
 Finally, I could build up strength after some breakfast and reached the venue which was still buzzing with activity in a remote corner of Hyderabad Central University.
 As you can see a lot of enthusiastic participants climbed rocks both bare hands and with help of ropes using their skills learned in various workshops of GHAC for rappelling and scrambling.